Updated: Apr 18

 Salt and Pepper to taste

-Grated Parmesan Cheese (Try our Parmesan)
+Grated Parmesan Cheese

 Prepare water for the pasta in a large pot.
-The Bucatini pasta is enough for 8 servings so you will only cook what you need.
+The bucatini pasta is enough for 8 servings so you will only cook what you need.
 You can adjust the instructions for 1 to 4 or 5 people.